Strange Fruit (novel): Publication history

 Strange Fruit was first published on February 29, 1944, by Reynal and Hitchcock and sold approximately one million hardback copies.
 It went through two printings as an Armed Services Edition.
-It was subsequently republished through Penguin's Signet Books imprint (1948, several reprints), and several other publishers such as UGA Press (1985, with a foreword by Fred Hobson), Mariner Books (1992), and Harcourt Brace Jovanovich through their Harvest imprint (1992).
+It was republished through Penguin's Signet Books imprint (1948, several reprints), and several other publishers such as UGA Press (1985, with a foreword by Fred Hobson), Mariner Books (1992), and Harcourt Brace Jovanovich through their Harvest imprint (1992).

 The book has been published in multiple languages, including French (2006, Phébus), Swedish (1980, with foreword by Anders Österling), and Hebrew (אור עם).

 Bannings

 Strange Fruit was banned in Boston and Detroit for charges of lewdness and language on March 20, 1944, making the book the first "#1 Bestseller" to be banned in Boston.
 Cambridge Police Chief Timothy J. O'Leary and the Boston Bookseller's Association both endorsed the book's banning, also asking for Smith to censor her work, removing "three lines of 'sexual phraseology.'"
 A letter in The Harvard Crimson criticized the Boston ban and the allegations of obscenity, saying that the usage of "an objectionable word" in Strange Fruit occurred during a scene when Nonnie is overcome by the "cruelty of her situation" and the memories of the "brutalities she has ever known", causing the book to be "the reverse of obscene".

 The United States Postal System temporarily banned interstate shipping of the novel in May 1944.
 The ban only lasted three days, as publisher Curtice Hitchcock successfully appealed to First Lady Eleanor Roosevelt to urge her husband to lift the ban.

 The ban in Detroit was overturned after the United Auto Workers and Detroit Public Library worked together to appeal it.
 An attempt was made to overturn the ban in Boston by the Massachusetts Civil Liberties Union and Bernard DeVoto.
 DeVoto made a public purchase of Strange Fruit in the Harvard Law Book Exchange, which resulted in charges being laid against the Book Exchange.
 The store owner was found guilty of selling the book, which was seen as obscene material, and was fined $200.
 The judge presiding over the trial, District Court Judge Arthur P. Stone, remarked that the book was "obscene, tending to corrupt the morals of youth".
 The case was unsuccessfully appealed to the Superior Court, leaving the book "technically" banned in Boston as of 1990.

 Of the book's banning, Smith commented: "These people fear a book like Strange Fruit with a profound dread; and will seize on any pretext, however silly, to keep others and themselves, from having access to it."